 Now that you know his brief life, let us move forward with learning about the Vitruvian Man.

-History And Background Of Leonardo da Vinci Vitruvian Man.
+History And Background Of Leonardo da Vinci Viruvian Man.

 The artwork remains in the Gallerie dell’ Accademia in Venice.
 It is an execution of art carefully implemented through quantitative design parameters, which is famous among the artists and architects community.